-- Use insecticidal soap from the garden store and spray on them
+- Use insecticidal soap from the garden store and spray it on them

 - Fill a bottle with really hot water and spray them down

-- Make your own insecticidal soap by taking 1 spoon of dish soap and a quarter of bottle hot water, mix it and it is ready to go
+- Make your own insecticidal soap by taking 1 spoon of dish soap and a quarter of a bottle of hot water, mixing it and it is ready to go

 - Looking for a creative way?
 Hoover them as this guy does in a video :)